 1. Watch out for the domino effect

-In a divorce or separation, it can be easy to dwell on what you could have done better, or what the other party might have done to cause all of this.
-Experience has taught us, that placing blame on one party or yourself, leads to emotional cloudiness which will affect your decision-making ability.
 It’s best to try and look forward.
-Approach the divorce as a new step in your life.
+Approach getting through divorce as a new step in your life.
 There is going to be a grieving process and you need to accept it.
-We recommend most of our clients see a counsellor.
+We recommend most of our clients see a counsellor in order to cope with the feelings of emotional distance that an emotional divorce leads to in so many cases.
 Most people can qualify for counselling either through their GP.
 If you approach the divorce with a clear mind, you will make better decisions.
 These decisions can set off a domino effect.
 For example, responding to that text message in a calm manner vs responding to it with a nasty threat or abuse, could mean the difference of thousands of dollars in legal fees in fighting a protection order.

 However, it’s not always appropriate to move on and completely forget the past behaviour of your spouse, particularly in child custody cases where past abusive behaviour towards you or the children must be considered.

 Additionally, you should make sure that your new spouse is a suitable fit for you and your situation.
-We’ve dealt with cases where it’s been revealed that a new spouse has previous child sex crimes this caused a tirade of child custody issues.
+We’ve dealt with cases where it’s been revealed that a new spouse has previous child sex crimes that caused a tirade of child custody issues.
 It’s best to have open and honest communications with all parties early on.

 3. Forgot about the past and the present behaviour too

 While it’s often said you should just try to ‘move on’ from past behaviour, the same can be said about the present.
-Your ex might sleep with a close friend, take up a new hobby, or decide to get full body tattoos of pirates.
+Your ex might sleep with a close friend, take up a new hobby, or decide to get full-body tattoos of pirates.
 Regardless of what they do, it’s best not to focus on it too much.
 It’s easier said than done, but it can cost you a lot of emotional time and legal fees if you let it.

 4. Lock down your social media immediately

-It might be fun to post an image of you 20kg lighter with a new beautiful lover by our side, heck it might be fun posting a passive aggressive meme style slap in the face.
+It might be fun to post an image of you 20kg lighter with a new beautiful lover by our side, heck it might be fun posting a passive-aggressive meme-style slap in the face.
 We aren’t saying don’t post it, but it shouldn’t be posted to add fuel to the fire.
 If you haven’t already you should remove your spouse from viewing your social media.
 Additionally, you should consider setting audiences on Facebook so that only your most trusted allies can see how good you are looking now.
-While legally there are no consequences for posting these types of things, the truth is an emotional blow up on their end can end up in a blow out of your legal fees.
+While legally there are no consequences for posting these types of things, the truth is an emotional blow-up on their end can end up in a blowout of your legal fees.

 5. Get legal advice early

 Obviously, as lawyers, we are always going to tell you to do this.
 But really, really do it.
 Getting advice early on, setting boundaries early on is far better than letting issues muster away.
-You need to take actions as soon as possible even if you aren’t emotionally ready to accept the relationship is over.
+You need to take action as soon as possible even if you aren’t emotionally ready to accept the relationship is over.
 Some people put off getting a lawyer until the other party does, but even in the most amicable cases, it’s best to see a lawyer early as it might just get nasty down the line.
 We often have cases where everything is fine until one party moves on or gets into a new relationship.
 We have had cases where everything is fine until something isn’t clear in a nonofficial agreement that agitates the parties.
 You will save yourself loads of stress talking to a lawyer sooner rather than later.